fenago/nlp-pytorch/lab_guides/Lab_5.md

 ![](./images/B12365_05_6.jpg)

-Figure 5.6 -- Inner workings of an LSTM cell

 While this looks significantly more daunting than the RNN, we will explain each component of the LSTM cell in turn.